yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 339](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image22.png)

-	*Tip: Sometime a column doesn’t want to be dragged.
+	*Tip: Sometimes a column doesn’t want to be dragged.
 If this situation arises, select a different column, and then select the column you intend to drag again, and then try again.
 Ensure that you see the new relationship added to the diagram.*

 24. Use the new technique to create the following two model relationships: